cudoventures/cudos-builders/tools-bash/launcher/readme.md

 # Overview

-The goal of this project is to start the primary-validator in a cluster with its corresponding seed and sentry nodes.
+The goal of this project is to start the primary-validator of a new blockchain network in a cluster with its corresponding seed and sentry nodes.

 ## Prerequirements